giffnyc/MMSpreadsheetView/README.md

 Notes from dhoerl:

+Nove 10th: totally redid how the view hierarchy works.
+Now the base view is a scrollview with one container voew, and the four collection views are subviews of it.
+This change drastically reduced the view manipulation code, so even with all the additions its now several hundred lines shorter!
+As of today I'm about 95% finished.

 Sept 2015
 * Added variable width columns using the patch file listed in the "Issues" section of the original repository.
 * Added protective code to prevent crashes due to exact dimension matches (another original project Issue)